 \section{Some examples}

-We give in this section some examples of problems to which our results can be applied.
-We give two example of functions $F$, that agree with the requirements of assumptions \eqref{sym} to \eqref{uconvex}.
-As we see here, the context considered is general enough to be applied to the energy related to the fractional Laplacian, the fractional p-Laplacian and to the nonlocal mean curvature.
+{We give in this section some examples of problems to which our results can be applied.
+We give two example of functions $F$, that agree with the requirements \eqref{sym} to \eqref{uconvex}.
+As we see here, the context considered is general enough to be applied to the energy related to the fractional Laplacian, the fractional $p$-Laplacian and to the nonlocal mean curvature. }

-We consider in this section $W$ as in \eqref{wdw}.
+We consider in this section $W$ as in \eqref{www}.